bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 ### Authorization
 If a payment gateway is configured for authorization only, the payment will be authorized at the time of processing.
 The order will have to later be captured through the control panel.
 If the gateway is set for authorization and capture, the payment will be authorized and captured when payment is processed.

-### Stored Cards
-The Payments API supports payment with cards that are currently stored.
-It does not provide a method for storing new cards.

 ### Control Panel
 Orders created and captured via the API will look the same as other orders created via the storefront or other apps.
 The order source will be “Checkout API.”